In this article

 • Physical credit card theft: Some con artists simply steal a physical credit card (or recover a lost one) and use it before the victim realizes it’s gone.

-• Credit card application application fraud: Credit card application fraud is a type of identity theft in which fraudsters use stolen or fake personal information to apply for credit cards.
+• Credit card application fraud: Credit card application fraud is a type of identity theft in which fraudsters use stolen or fake personal information to apply for credit cards.
 This particularly insidious form of credit card fraud that can be difficult and time-consuming to resolve.

 How to detect and avoid credit card fraud